Axioms for Automated Market Makers: A Mathematical Framework in FinTech and Decentralized Finance: Properties of fees on the marginal price

+We now consider our first property of the AMM with fees.
+Specifically, as expected, as the fees $\gamma$ increase then the pool will pay out less in a swap. \begin{proposition} Let $u: \R^2_+ \to \R \cup\{-\infty\}$ be an AMM satisfying Assumption~\ref{ass:fees}.
+For any $0 \leq \gamma_1 < \gamma_2 \leq 1$,

-\begin{proof} As in prior proofs, we will provide the proof of this result for $\Y_{\gamma}$ only as the proof for $\X_{\gamma}$ follows comparably.
+for every $x,y > 0$ and $a,b > 0$. \end{proposition} \begin{proof} As in prior proofs, we will provide the proof of this result for $\Y_{\gamma}$ only as the proof for $\X_{\gamma}$ follows comparably.
 First, we wish to note that the non-strict monotonicity encoded in \eqref{eq:Y-ineq} follows as a simple application of \cite[Theorem III.4.1]{Hartman}.
 We now wish to prove the strict monotonicity of \eqref{eq:Y-ineq}.
 Consider the ODE satisfied by $\frac{\d}{\d \gamma} \Y_{\gamma}(x;a,b)$, i.e.,

 where, by~\ref{deriv}, we have that $\frac{\d}{\d \gamma} \Y_{\gamma}' = \Big(\frac{\d}{\d \gamma} \Y_{\gamma}\Big)'$.
 Furthermore, note that we can view $P(a+x,b-\Y_{\gamma}(x;a,b))$ and $P_B(a+x,b-\Y_{\gamma}(x;a,b))$ as functions of $x$ (with fixed reserves $a,b > 0$).
 Therefore, together with the initial condition $\frac{\d}{\d \gamma} \Y_{\gamma}(0;a,b) = 0$, we can explicitly solve~\eqref{eq:ODE-Y-gamma-dgamma} for $\frac{\d}{\d\gamma}\Y_{\gamma}(x;a,b)$, i.e., for any $x \geq 0$